advayta108/zenbu.js/README.md

 <br/>

 The source code on the user's device is tracked by git, so you can alert them when there's a conflict.
-In practice this is rarely an issue since they can have their coding agent resolve it.
+In practice the user can use their coding agent to resolve the conflict

 Users also have the option to make changes only via plugins, which can never have merge conflicts.